oasisresearchlab/context24/README.md

 Evaluation scripts for each task are in `eval/`

 As an additional possibly useful resource, `silver-data` contains full text parses for 17,007 papers from 1-2 hop in-bound and out-bound citations of the focal papers.

+Test set claims are in `task1-test.json` and `task2-test.json`, respectively. `.png` extracts of figures, tables, and captions for corresponding citekeys for the claims are in `test_figures-tables/` and captions are in `extracted_captions/`, with the same organizational structure as the training data.
+Full-texts are in `full_texts-test.json`

 ## Task 1: Evidence Identification